pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 Interrupt-atomic copy, with some help
 -------------------------------------

 Blelloch and Wei's wait-free atomic copy primitive builds on the usual trick for wait-free algorithms: when a thread would wait for an operation to complete, it helps that operation make progress instead of blocking.
+In this specific case, a thread initiates an atomic copy by acquiring a fresh hazard pointer record, setting that descriptor's `pin` field to \\(\bot\\), publishing the address it wants to copy from, and then performing the actual copy.
+When another thread enters the cleanup loop and wishes to read the record's `pin` field , it may either find a value, or
+\\(\bot\\); in the latter case, the cleanup thread has to help the hazard pointer descriptor forward, by attempting to update the descriptor's `pin` field.

 This strategy has the marked advantage of working.
-However, it's also symmetric between the common case (the thread that initiated the operation quickly completes it), and the worst case (another thread notices the initiating thread got stuck and moves the operation along).
+However, it's also symmetric between the common case (the thread that initiated the operation quickly completes it), and the worst case (a cleanup thread notices the initiating thread got stuck and moves the operation along).
+This forces the common case to use atomic operations, similarly to the way cleanup threads would.
 We pessimised the common case in order to eliminate blocking in the worst case, a frequent and unfortunate pattern in wait-free algorithms.

-The source of the symmetry is our specification of an atomic copy from one source field to one destination field, which must be written exactly once by the thread that initiated the copy (the hazard pointer reader), or any concurrent helper (the cleanup loop).
+The source of that symmetry is our specification of an atomic copy from the source field to a single destination `pin` field, which must be written exactly once by the thread that initiated the copy (the hazard pointer reader), or any concurrent helper (the cleanup loop).

 We can relax that requirement, since we know that the hazard pointer scanning loop can handle spurious or garbage pinned values.
-Rather than forcing both the fast path and the slow path to write to the same `pin` field, we will give each HP record *two* pin fields: a single-writer one for the fast path, and a multi-writer one for all helpers.
+Rather than forcing both the read sequence (fast path) and the cleanup loop (slow path) to write to the same `pin` field, we will give each HP record *two* pin fields: a single-writer one for the fast path, and a multi-writer one for all helpers (all threads in cleanup code).

+The read-side sequence will have to first write to the HP record to publish the cell it's reading from, read and publish the cell's pinned value, and then check if a cleanup thread helped the record along.
+If the record was helped, the read-side sequence must use the value written by the helping cleanup thread.
+This means cleanup threads can detect when a HP record is missing its pinned value, and help it along with the cell's current value.
+Cleanup threads may later observe two pinned values (both the reader and a cleanup thread wrote a pinned value); in that case, both values are conservatively protected from physical destruction.

 Until now a hazard pointer record has only had one field, the "pinned" value.
-We must add some complexity to make this asymmetric helping scheme work: in order for helpers to be able to help, we must publish the cell we are reading, and we need somewhere for helpers to write the pinned value they read.
-We also need some sort of ABA protection to make sure slow helpers don't overwrite a fresher pinned value with a stale one, when the *helper* gets stuck (preempted).
+We must add some complexity to make this asymmetric helping scheme work: in order for cleanup threads to be able to help, we must publish the cell we are reading, and we need somewhere for cleanup threads to write the pinned value they read.
+We also need some sort of [ABA protection](https://en.wikipedia.org/wiki/ABA_problem) to make sure slow cleanup threads don't overwrite a fresher pinned value with a stale one, when the *cleanup thread* gets stuck (preempted).

 Concretely, the HP record still has a `pin` field, which is only written by the reader that owns the record, and read by cleanup